crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/InitialVisualAnalysis/InternalVisualInspection.md

 ### Layers and Vias

-Printed circuit boards are the circuits that are soldered together on a circuit board (typically thought of as the green board).
+Printed circuit boards (PCB) are the boards that hold together components that are interconnected with a conductive material (e.g. copper).
+The PCB is classically a green color, but can be coated with any color during the fabrication process.
 Visually these circuit boards have 2 layers; one that we consider the _top_ and one we consider the _bottom_.
-To canonical-ize top from bottom, I usually consider the side that generates the most heat the top.
+To canonical-ize top from bottom, I usually consider the side that generates the most heat as the top.
 (But this isn't always true in bad designs!)
-Typically, the top of the chip is where the majority of the discrete components and ICs will be located.
+Typically, the top of the board is where the majority of the discrete components and ICs will be located, although on more populated boards you'll find many passive components on the underside as well.

 While you visually only see the two mentioned layers, a PCB can be many layers.
 Below is a cross cut model of how a multi-layer PCB is organized [Source](https://www.pcbpower.com/blog-detail/important-considerations-while-designing-a-multi-layer-board):